Skip to main content

 Docker plugin

 The APEX AIOps Incident Management Docker plugin collects metrics based on a count of the number of active Docker containers.
-This is done automatically at one second intervals.
+This occurs automatically at one-second intervals.

 Install Docker

-To have the Docker plugin send data to Incident Management, you must have a running Docker platform.
+For the Docker plugin to send data to Incident Management, you must have a running Docker platform.
 If you do not have one installed, download and install Docker on the systems that you want to monitor.

 Note

 To ensure the Docker plugin can collect metrics, add the APEX AIOps Incident Management Collector user to the Docker group.
 See the Post-installation steps for Linux in the Docker manuals for instructions.
-The Docker plugin can run but it can't collect metrics without this permission set, instead it outputs an error in the logs and stops.
+The Docker plugin can run but it cannot collect metrics without this permission set; instead, it outputs an error in the logs and stops.

 Configure and enable the Docker plugin